solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 ### Task 2 - Column Level Security

 It is important to identify data columns of that hold sensitive information.
 Types of sensitive could be social security numbers, email addresses, credit card numbers, financial totals, and more.
 Azure Synapse Analytics allows you define permissions that prevent specific users or roles select privileges on specific columns.
-In task 6, we created a new user in SQL Server.
-This user is also a member of the **wwi-readers** AAD security group.
-In this task, we have identified

 1. In **Azure Synapse Studio**, select **Develop** from the left menu.